Jvanrhijn/comphys/README.md

 **Dependencies**

-Python 3, numpy and matplotlib.
+Python 3, numpy, matplotlib, and tqdm (for progress bars in loops).
 All numerical routines are implemented in /lib/*, so numpy is really only used for array handling.

 **Usage**

 Just call comphys.py with first argument the name of the project + assignment_number + sub_assignment_letter.
 Example:

 `python comphys.py excitons1c`

+Calling with the `-h` flag lists all valid arguments.